anestisb/android-prepare-vendor/README.md

 patches are more than welcome though.

+### Status update (17 Dec 2016)
+As of 7.1 release Google has started publishing again a set of vendor blobs for supported Nexus & Pixel devices.
+Unfortunately the distributed blobs still miss some functionality when compiled under AOSP:

+* Vendor partition is distributed in a form that does not allow to enable verified boot (dm-verity) against it
+* Distributed blobs do not include APK bytecode vendor packages, only some jar files.
+It is still unclear to what extend device functionalities are broken.

 ## Required steps summary
 The process to extract and import vendor proprietary blobs requires to: